Tookmund/tookmund.github.io/_drafts/hibernate-code-preparation.md

 Now that I've [explored the Linux hibernation documentation](/2022/01/hibernate-docs), it's time for me to dive into the code.
+This investigation will be split into a few parts, with the first one going from invocation of hibernation to synchronizing all filesystems to disk.

 This article has been written using Linux version 6.9.9, the source of which can be found in many places, but can be navigated